Be Going To & Present Continuous ESL Activities, Games & Worksheets

-ESL Be Going To and Present Continuous Activity - Grammar and Speaking: Information Gap, Asking and Answering Questions - Pair Work
+ESL Be Going To and Present Continuous Activity - Grammar and Speaking: Asking and Answering Questions

-In this free 'be going to' and present continuous activity, students practice asking and answering questions about future plans and intentions.
-Tell the...
+In this 'be going to' and present continuous speaking activity, students practice asking and answering yes/no questions about future plans and arrangements and finding classmates who give the...

 Fixed and Intended Future Plans